H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 -   It contains application level services like AuthService
 -   The core module will never be lazy loaded, so its services will always be available throughout the whole application
 -   It also holds interfaces and classes used by those services like User for this example
+-   (If it holds components it should be components that are used only once application wide, depending on the teams preference)
 -   Application level components like a navigation bar
 -   It should import CommonModule
 -   We add the CoreModule to the imports of the AppModule